Call us: 651-291-7263

 Coping after a car accident is never easy.
 Commercial truck accidents are especially complicated and traumatic.
 If you are facing the devastating aftermath of a commercial truck accident, contact an experienced Minnesota truck accident attorney.

-Experienced Commercial Truck Accident Attorneys serving all of Minnesota
+Experienced Commercial Truck Accident Attorneys Serving all of Minnesota

 At Sand Law, our truck accident attorneys relentlessly challenge companies and individuals that try to withhold compensation.
 Our experienced lawyers are familiar with the tactics commercial companies use to protect their profits.
 We will advocate for you and your loved ones at no cost to you unless you win.